hurlatunde/hurlatunde.github.io/_posts/2017-09-15-firebase-database-for-sql-developers-2.md

 So to what we have been waiting for translating the relationship in a Firebase database type

-With the Event structur in mind we will want to create a JSON like database for the reslatioship
+With the Event structure in mind we will want to create a JSON like database for the relationship like this

 {% highlight json %}
 {